SyncfusionExamples/Find-text-in-PDF-document-Flutter/README.md

 # Find text

-This repository contains examples to find text from PDF documents in Flutter apps using Syncfusion PDF Flutter library.
+This repository contains examples to find text from PDF documents in Flutter apps using Syncfusion&reg; PDF Flutter library.

 ## Steps to find text from a PDF document: